One thing Mercedes' V-Class MPV certainly isn't short of is space. Jonathan Crouch reports on the current version.

 Like its direct competitor, Volkswagen's Caravelle, the only way that this V-Class can offer up to eight seats and appreciably more space than is already available from cheaper Ford Galaxy or Volkswagen Sharan-class large People Carriers is to be van-based.
 In this case, on a Mercedes Vito.
 That might not be the biggest van that Stuttgart makes but it's quite large enough to create in the V-Class a very large MPV indeed.
 And a more sophisticated one these days that boasts sharper looks and more frugal engines that promise lower running costs.
 So how does it all stack up?
 Let's find out.

-In our market, we can't have the four-wheel-drive variants on offer in mainland Europe.
+Across the range, in our market, we can't have the four-wheel-drive variants on offer in mainland Europe.
 But Mercedes has tried hard to optimise the ride and handling package that its biggest People Carrier can offer.
 Hence the standard 'Agility Select' system that allows you to tweak throttle response, gearchange timings and feedback from the 'Direct Steer' speed-sensitive steering to suit the way you want your V-Class to respond.
 Plus there's 'Agility Control' adaptive suspension, a set-up able to tweak the damping to suit road conditions.
 Ultimately, all these efforts aren't really enough to make the dynamic experience on offer here in any way rewarding, but the overall compromise is decently impressive by the moderate standards of the super-sized MPV class.

 Like its predecessor the Viano, this V-Class is based on a van, Mercedes' Vito LCV model, though that said, it's a lot more car-like these days.
 Especially in this revised form where there's a revised front bumper and a smarter diamond structure in the radiator grille.
 Overall, while a commercial vehicle with windows can only be styled so far, you have to say that this latest V isn't a bad looking thing for a big box.
 The headlights are fashionably smeared back, the grille looks agreeably assertive and even the slab sides have had some swage lines and shape built into them.
 You don't buy a V-Class for its sexy styling though.
 You buy it for its space and solidity.
 As ever, there's a choice of three body lengths - 'Standard length', 'Long' and 'Extra Long': we'd suggest you go large, not least because you have to have the 'Extra Long' version to be able to seat up to eight people rather than merely seven folk.